Dancing Durham 5-year-old steals show at Pre-K graduation

 5-year-old Aubrey Christina Toby danced all the way to the end of the stage and the crowd loved every second of it.

-Proud dad, Malcomb Toby, said Aubrey was tired of waiting in line at graduation so she just started dancing.
+Proud dad, Malcolm Toby, said Aubrey was tired of waiting in line at graduation so she just started dancing.

 Aubrey's uncle, Merle Murrain wrote this on Instagram about the adorable little girl: